cardinalcss/cardinalcss/README.md

 ## <a name="base"></a> Base

 Cardinal declares some useful default styles to the `<html>` and `<body>` elements to get them to play nice across browsers.
 It also adds basic styles to text selections, and applies `box-sizing: border-box;` to everything to fix the flawed CSS box model.

-## <a name="fonts"></a> Fonts

-To make adding custom fonts a bit quicker, Cardinal includes an example code snippet for [bulletproof @font-face declarations](http://cbrac.co/U4mSbc), so that you don’t have to worry about looking it up each time you want to use custom fonts in your project.

 ## <a name="typography"></a> Typography